RandomStudio/tether/Tether4.md

 An example of integration from P5JS would be a good idea.
 Optionally, Cables.GL as well.

 ## Versioning / Semver
 Unfortunately, the JS/TS package had already been bumped to v3 earlier.
-This means that we are actually on "Tether 2" up till v3.2.x and change to the very-different "Tether 3" from v3.3, supposedly a "minor version".
+This means that we are actually on "Tether 2" up till v3.2.x and would have to change to the very-different "Tether 3" from v3.3, supposedly a "minor version".

 Rust and Python packages could both move to a "v3" properly, however, and it seems most meaningful to use the correct MAJOR version when importing the Tether Base Agent in any language.

 We are therefore bumping to "Tether 4" instead.
 (Reminds me of Angular 2->4 transition!)

+### Protocol / Lib versions
 We will follow Semantic Versioning for the "lib" (formerly "base agent") as follows:

-- MAJOR versions will represent a change to the underlying "Tether Protocol" (i.e. the conventions around Topics, Messages, etc.)
+- MAJOR versions will represent a change to the **underlying "Tether Protocol" itself** (i.e. the conventions around Topics, Messages, etc.)
 - MINOR versions will represent a change to the library API, in whichever language.
-These could **include breaking changes** in terms of the contract between the end-user application and the library.
+These **could include breaking changes** in terms of the contract between the end-user application and the library.
 - PATCH versions will represent any non-breaking changes to the API

+### Meaning of our versioning
-This is perhaps slightly different to how Semver is strictly applied.
+The above is perhaps slightly different to how Semver is strictly applied.
 The principle that should be observed is:

 - Any two Tether Agents using the same MAJOR version, in any language, should be able to communicate with each other seamlessly, because they are **talking the same version of Tether as a whole**
 - Bumping the MINOR version in the "lib" for a particular language **may entail a breaking change** in the sense that function names, arguments, etc. might be different.
 That means that the end-user application may need some modifications when "upgrading" a MINOR version, in order to compile and work correctly.
 However, the implication is that an Agent using lib 4.1.x will still 100% be able to communicate with an Agent using lib 4.2.x in the same or different language; they might just have some differences in how the API is accessed.
 - Bumping the PATCH version should neither break inter-process communication nor require changes to any end-user application for compatibility.